Crisis Prevention Intervention Training Online Courses

 A Few Of Our Client Testimonials

 “A highly recommended course, 10 out of 10.
 I am much more confident in my ability to handle verbal confrontation, and even violent individuals since attending this course.
-Excellent information, very clear, concise, easy to understand, and easy to implement program.”
+Excellent information, very clear, concise, easy to understand, and easy to implement program.
+Learning de escalation training online was a big time saver for me.”

 -B. Collins, Probation Officer, VA